 Another key element here is the manufacturer’s configuration of the USB ports.
 Some manufacturers configure only one or two USB ports to be active and operational from your BIOS while the other ports get activated after installing your Windows and updating your drivers.

 So clearly there are quite a number of factors in play, and sometimes a mismatch in one or two of these standards can hinder your Windows installation or even prevent your computer from discovering the USB with your Windows installation files.

 SOLUTION 2: Install Intel Rapid Storage Technology User Interface Drivers

-Here you need to download the Intel Rapid Storage technology User Interface and Driver and install it during the Windows installation.
-On Google, search Intel Rapid Storage Technology.
+Here you need to download the Intel Rapid Storage Technology User Interface and Driver and install it during the Windows installation.
+If this link doesn’t open on your browser, then open Google and search Intel Rapid Storage Technology.

 Click on the first result from intel.com and scroll down to where it says “Download intel Rapid Storage Technology” and Click on it.

 Then on the page that follows, select drivers and choose your operating system, (e.g. Windows 10 64-bits.)

 Then it displays the latest driver of your chosen specifications.
 Here click on the link in the result; it should take you to this download page below.

 Here you want to download the last two drivers for both the 64 and 32-bit editions.
 Go to the location you downloaded these files and unzip them into separate folders by creating two folders x86 and x64, then move the two files into the respective folders, unzip them and copy the folders to a known location on the USB stick with your Windows 10 installation files.
 Eject the USB and try the installation process again.

 During the installation, at the point where you get this error, choose the browse option, and then locate the folder where you save the drivers, and click ok.
 On the page that follows, uncheck hide the drivers that aren’t compatible with this computers’ hardware